Namtran592005/Secure-File-Eraser/README.md

 # Secure File Eraser

 ## Overview
 Secure File Eraser is a powerful tool designed to permanently delete files from your system using military-grade erasing algorithms.
-Developed by **Namtran5905**, this application provides a user-friendly interface for securely erasing files, ensuring that sensitive data cannot be recovered.
+This application provides a user-friendly interface for securely erasing files, ensuring that sensitive data cannot be recovered.
 This tool is essential for individuals and organizations that prioritize data security and privacy.

 ## Features
 - **Multi-Phase Erasing**: The application employs an eight-phase erasing process to ensure complete data destruction, making it nearly impossible for any recovery software to retrieve the deleted files.